verhas/javageci/DOCUGEN.md

 16.     geci.failed());
 ```

-we can have a look at the line 14.
+we can have a look at line 14.
 It registers the
 `MarkdownSegmentSplitHelper` class and associates it with the file
 extension `md`.
 (We could also write `.md`.)
 For files that have the
 extension `.md` this segment split helper will be used.
 For everything
-else the default Java segment split helper.
+else, the default Java segment split helper.

 The way segment split helpers work is that they can tell where a segment
 starts and where it ends.
 Most of the helpers (as a matter of fact both